johnfacey/cherax/README.md

 ## Define a DrowJS Component

-Define a DrowJS Object to setup a componet:
+Define a Drow Object to setup a componet:

 Component needs to have a <br />
 - **name** : name of HTML Custom Component <br />